 Alternatives to Suboxone Treatment in Alabama

-Suboxone is only one of numerous treatment options for those addicted to opioids.
-There are alternative drugs that have historically been used in Alabama for opioid addiction treatment, including methadone and Naltrexone.
+Suboxone is only one of several treatment options for opioid addiction.
+There are alternative drugs that have previously been used in Alabama for opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
-For people who are ready to break free from addiction and who have a supportive home environment or who live in a sober house, these medically assisted treatment options could be right for you.
+For instance, only methadone clinics can administer methadone.
+For individuals who are determined to break free from addiction and who have access to a safe and supportive living situation, these MAT options might work for you.